SINKER CYPRESS & RECLAIMED WOOD

 BEAMS • MANTELS • TABLES • COUNTERTOPS • SLABS • CUSTOM FURNITURE

 Welcome to Southern Wood, where we bring you an undoubtedly unique collection of solid wood furniture.
 We are curators and artisans of specialty wood products and furniture, focusing on sinker cypress, cypress, and reclaimed wood.
 Our specialty lies in our exquisite live edge tables and bar tops, handcrafted from fallen sinker cypress logs recovered from the bayous, rivers, and swamps of Southeast Louisiana.
+When first sought hundreds of years ago, cypress trees were 150’ tall with an 18’ diameter trunk.
 Axe-cut in the 1800’s and submerged underwater, Louisiana sinker cypress acquires vibrant colors from its surrounding environment and tight grain from slow growth, unlike any other lumber in today’s growing forests.
+Sinker cypress furniture pays homage to the past and maintains a piece of Louisiana history, able to be passed down through generations.
+Most of the sinker cypress we use is 300-500 years old.
+Like its diverse people and culture, sinker cypress is a rich gumbo- unique in its colors, heritage, and diversity.

 Louisiana sinker cypress old-growth wood logs swamp